ECOLOGICALLY SUSTAINABLE, SMALL GROUP, LOW IMPACT TREKKING COMPANY IN INDIA

 the cave door

-picture: drying my clothes in the cave door)
+(picture: drying my clothes in the cave door)

 my shelter for the night

-picture: my shelter for the night)
+(picture: my shelter for the night)

-The Rain Wont Stop.
+The Rain Won't Stop.
 I Will Have To Spend My Night Here Only

-After quite sometime, I realized that it was 3PM, and the rain wasn't showing any signs to clear.
-It was getting heavier instead !!
-Considering it as a warning call, I now decided to call it a day, and sleep off the night.
-Pitching my tent was out of question, hence I decided to stay in the cave itself..
+After quite some time, I realized that it was 3 PM, and the rain wasn’t showing any signs of clearing.
+It was getting heavier instead!
+Considering it as a warning, I decided to call it a day and sleep off the night.
+Pitching my tent was out of the question, hence I decided to stay in the cave itself.

-Arrangement And Protection
+Arrangement and Protection

 The gap in the cave

-picture: The gap in the cave)
+(picture: The gap in the cave)

 Feeling Insecure